historic-trails/website/sites/ocate-creek-crossing-in-mora-county.md

 {% include figure.html
   class="img-center"
   width="70%"
   caption="A Hispanic farmer family in Mora Valley, New Mexico in 1895.
+Sheep are pictured behind the family.
 Hispanic farmers mostly dealt with cattle or sheep livestock as well as wheat and potato crops as their main source of income.
-Although most of the remaining population on Ocate and Mora County in general were of Spanish or Mexican descent, many of these farmers were driven to poverty once the Americans began settling the region due to the increased price of sheeps in the beginning of the 20th century." image-url="hispanic-farmer-family-mora-valley.jpg" source-url="https://www.santafenewmexican.com/pasatiempo/books/readings_signings/where-the-heart-resides-stories-from-the-mora-valley/article_e5b57167-a0e4-5aff-9b96-e369246d66dc.html"
+Although most of the remaining population in Ocate and Mora County in general were of Spanish or Mexican descent, many of these farmers were driven to poverty once the Americans began settling the region due to the increased price of sheeps in the beginning of the 20th century." image-url="hispanic-farmer-family-mora-valley.jpg" source-url="https://www.santafenewmexican.com/pasatiempo/books/readings_signings/where-the-heart-resides-stories-from-the-mora-valley/article_e5b57167-a0e4-5aff-9b96-e369246d66dc.html"
 %}